al-caveman/cavemancms/content_raw/kant/article.md

 link: watisgood
 url :page/2/#what_is_good

-quotation: thecategoricalimp
+rule: thecategoricalimp
-text     : Act only according to that maxim whereby you can, at the same time,
+text: Act only according to that maxim whereby you can, at the same time,
-           will that it should become a universal law. author   : Immanuel Kant (1785)
+      will that it should become a universal law.

-quotation: dogood
+rule: dogood
-text     : Do what is [watisgood:good] for humanity. author   : caveman (2018)
+text: Do what is [watisgood:good] for humanity.

 #kants_shit_is_obsolete [kant]'s [categoricalimp] is obsolete